zxrossco/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 - [ ] Metadata (author, license) is included at the top.
 - [ ] Variables follow naming conventions.
 - [ ] Update function exists.
-- [ ] Update functions checks if app is installed an for new version.
+- [ ] Update functions checks if app is installed and for new version.
-- [ ] Update function up temporary files.
+- [ ] Update function cleans up temporary files.
 - [ ] Script ends with a helpful message for the user to reach the application.